-SUMMARY OF COV ERED SERVICES - PA RT 1 - ME DICAL BI ENEFITS Service State Plan Reference or Other Relevant Reference Medicaid Covered?
+SUMMARY OF COV ERED SERVICES - PAI RT 1 - ME DICAL BI ENEFITS Service State Plan Reference or Other Relevant Reference Medicaid Covered?
 CCC Plus MCO Covers?
 Contractor Responsibilities, Scope of Coverage, and Service Codes as Applicable Clinic Services 12 VAC 30-50-180 Yes Yes The Contractor shall cover all clinic services which are defined as preventative, diagnostic, therapeutic, rehabilitative, or palliative services, including renal dialysis clinic visits.
 Colorectal Cancer Screening 12 VAC 30-50-220 Yes Yes The Contractor shall cover colorectal cancer screening in accordance with the most recently published recommendations established by the American Cancer Society, for the ages, family histories and frequencies referenced in such recommendations.
 Community Intellectual Disability Case Management (T1017) 12 VAC 30-50-440 Yes No The Contractor shall provide information and referrals as appropriate to assist Members in accessing these services through the individual's local community services board.
 Court Ordered Services Code of Virginia Section 37.1-67.4 Yes Yes The Contractor shall cover all medically necessary court ordered services.
 In the absence of a contract otherwise, out-of-network payments will be made in accordance with the Medicaid fee schedule.
-Dental 12 VAC 30-50-190 See Dental Manual Yes Limited coverage DMAS' contracted dental benefits administrator (DBA) will cover routine dental services for children under 21 and for adult pregnant women; therefore, these services are carved out of CCC Plus program.
+Dental 12 VAC 30-50-190 See Dental Manual Yes Limited coverage DMAS' contracted dental benefits administrator (DBA) will cover routine dental services; therefore, these services are carved out of CCC Plus program.
 However, the Contractor shall be responsible for transportation and medication related to covered dental services.
 The Contractor shall cover CPT codes billed by an MD as a result of an accident, and CPT and "non-CDT" procedure codes billed for medically necessary procedures of the mouth for adults and children.
+The Contractor shall cover dental screenings and dental varnish under EPSDT.
 The Contractor shall also cover medically necessary anesthesia and hospitalization services for its Members when determined to be medically necessary by the Department's Dental Benefits Administrator.
 Developmental Disability Support Coordination (T2023) 12 VAC 30-50-490 Yes No These services will be covered through Medicaid fee-for-service until completion of the Community Living and Family and Individual Supports system redesign.

-SUMMARY OF COV ERED SERVICES - PAI RT 1 - ME DICAL BE ENEFITS Service State Plan Reference or Other Relevant Reference Medicaid Covered?
+SUMMARY OF COV SUMMARY OF COVERED SERVICES - PART 1 - MEDICAL BENEFITS Service State Plan Reference or Other Relevant Reference Medicaid Covered?
 CCC Plus MCO Covers?
 Contractor Responsibilities, Scope of Coverage, and Service Codes as Applicable Dietary Counseling Medicaid Works (Also see EPSDT and Pregnancy related services) 12VAC30-60-200 Yes Limited Coverage The Contractor shall cover medically necessary Dietary Counseling Services, for Medicaid Works enrolled Members.
 For example, if they have hyperlipidemia (high cholesterol) and/or other known risk factors for cardiovascular and diet-related chronic disease (for example, heart disease, diabetes, kidney disease, obesity).
 DMAS FFS reimburses for Dietary Counseling services for Medicaid Works individuals (aid category 59) as follows: 1.
 Medical Nutrition Therapy; Initial Assessment CPT code 97802: \$28.10 per unit for inpatient and \$29.93 per unit for outpatient with a maximum of four (4) units per day in either setting; and 2.
 Medical Nutrition Therapy; Re-Assessment and Intervention, CPT code 97803: \$23.82 per unit for inpatient and \$25.96 per unit for outpatient with a maximum of two (2) units per day in either setting.
-Early and Periodic Scre eening, Diagnostic and Tre atment (EP SDT) Servi ces - See Part 3A of this Attachment Early Intervention Serv vices - See Part 3B of this A Attachment Emergency Services 42 CFR § 438.114 12 VAC 30-50-110 12 VAC 30-50-300 Yes Yes The Contractor shall cover all emergency services without service authorization.
-The Contractor shall also cover services needed to ascertain whether an emergency exists.
-The Contractor shall not restrict a Member's choice of provider for emergency services.
-Emergency Services - Post Stabilization Care 42 CFR § 422.100(b)(1)(iv) Yes Yes The Contractor shall cover post-stabilization services subsequent to an emergency that a treating physician views as medically necessary until AFTER an emergency condition has been stabilized.
-End Stage Renal Disease (ESRD) 12 VAC 30-50-270 and 12 VAC 30-60-130 Yes Yes Individuals diagnosed with ESRD at time of enrollment will be auto-enrolled in CCC Plus but may request to be disenrolled within the first 90 days of CCC Plus enrollment and remain in FFS.
-CCC Plus Members who are diagnosed with ESRD after enrollment will remain in CCC Plus program for ESRD services.